zionmatthews/zionmatthews.github.io/README.md

 <img src= "blfybK.png" alt="blfybK" width="333"/>

 As part of production.
-Tower Defense is a survival game to see how long you can lasty against a wave of endless enemys.
+Tower Defense is a survival game to see how long you can last against a wave of endless enemys.

 * [Itch.io](https://gutstowerdefence.itch.io/tower-defence)
 * [Repository](https://github.com/zionmatthews/TowerDefense)